PhilipBoyle/PB-Pairs/README.md

 15. When the counter reaches 0 you will be presented a Win Screen.
 16. You can iether quit or play again from the win screen.
 17. Have fun!!

+You can find my Design Doc in the "Design Document.docx" file.